 A new government agency

-The Government intends to establish a gender equality agency in Janyary 2018 to achieve a strategic, cohesive and sustainable governance, and effective implementation of the gender equality policy.
+The Government intends to establish a gender equality agency in January 2018 to achieve a strategic, cohesive and sustainable governance, and effective implementation of the gender equality policy.
 The agency will be responsible for follow-up, analysis, coordination, knowledge and support based on the gender equality policy goals.
-Within the framework of the agency, the Government also intends to make permanent and coordinate several on-going national assignments in the gender equality policy area, such as the assignment on honour-related violence and oppression, the assignment on prostitution and human trafficking, and the assignment on supporting central government agencies’ work on gender mainstreaming of core activities.
+Within the framework of the agency, the Government also intends to make permanent and coordinate several on-going national assignments in the gender equality policy area, such as the assignment on prostitution and human trafficking, and the assignment on supporting central government agencies’ work on gender mainstreaming of core activities.
 Theses assignments have previously been carried out by different agencies on a year-to-year basis.
 By making them the responsibility of the gender equality agency the work can be conducted on a long term and permanent basis.
 There are also other, permanent, national gender equality assignments currently conducted by other agencies that will be transferred and coordinated within the framework of the new agency: parts of the National Centre for Knowledge on Men’s Violence Against Women and parts of the Swedish Secretariat for Gender Research, as well as the assignment to distribute government grants to gender equality projects and women’s organisations.
 The intention is to make the work less fragmented, and improve coordination, efficiency and the impact of the Government’s gender equality policy.

 National strategy to prevent and combat men’s violence against women